RigasLab/REACT/README.md

 # Citation

-For usage of the manuscripts in this repo, please cite [arXiv](https://arxiv.org/abs/2509.11002)
+In case of use of any of the codes, please cite [arXiv](https://arxiv.org/abs/2509.11002)